sapieneptus/card_dealer/README.md

 ### Deck
-A deck can be thought of as two collections of cards: the facedown stack from which you draw, and the cards that are no longer in the deck (either in play or discarded), but will return to the deck at next shuffle.
-Therefore, one mutable array will be maintained as the draw-stack (from which cards are drawn) and another will be maintained as the drawn-stack (cards which have been used up.
-For this app, it doesn't really matter semantically where they are as long as it is noted that they are not in the draw stack).
+A deck can be thought of as two collections of cards: the facedown stack from which you draw, and the cards that are no longer in the deck (either in play or discarded) but will return to the deck at the next round.
+Instead of maintaining two separate objects, however, we can simply have a `short` index which indicates the next card to draw.
+The index start at the top of the stack and decrement each time a card is drawn.
+The cards above the index are then considered to be in play/discared/not available for draw.
+Recombining them with the deck is then very simple: just reset the index.

-An alternative (but worse) approach is simply to maintain the draw stack and then re-create a new shuffled deck at each shuffle action.
-However, this needlessly allocates and deallocates instances of the same set of cards.

 There should be a class method for generating a new shuffled deck as well as a `shuffle` instance method.
-`- (void)shuffle` will shuffle the underlying mutable array in place, since we can do that easily with a mutable array (as opposed to, say, a linked-list implementation of a stack).
+`- (void)shuffle` will shuffle the undrawn portion of the underlying mutable array in place, since we can do that easily with a mutable array (as opposed to, say, a linked-list implementation of a stack).
+Finally, there should be a `rebuild` method to recombine all of the discarded cards with the draw stack.

 ### Card
 Cards need to be aware of their value (number/court), suit, color, and faceup/facedown status.